-Concluding Comments
+Concluding comment

-This paper and the case studies underline the need for a risk-based approach to contract monitoring.
+These case studies underline the need for a risk-based approach to contract monitoring.
 Returning to the overall theme of the paper, this approach underpins the effectiveness of contractual decision-making in the area of devolved social service delivery.